heptarch/heptarch.github.io/drafts/demon.md

  childhood, but bathed in gentle greyness, as if the light cannot quite touch the objects it falls upon.
 A black-cloaked figure---Reverend Dewar?
  Professor Davie?---sits, facing away from her and towards the water.
- There are far too many stars, and they are unfamiliar.
- The figure does not turn.

 <div style="text-align: right">
 «<b>the veem ate my face</b>»
 </div>

 "I'm sorry?"
+The voice belongs to neither.
+It too is somehow grey.

 <div style="text-align: right">
 «<b>the veem ate my face</b>»
 </div>

+She looks up, to find a rippling skin of stars; far too many, and all unfamiliar.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->